t4ylo/cmpm-121-25-d3-taylorpearce/PLAN.md

 - [x] Raise victory threshold: show banner when Tier 4 is created via merge (D3.a was Tier 3).

 - [x] Memoryless despawn/respawn: clear tokens + rectangles, then re-spawn for current viewport.

+### D3.c: Object Persistance

+_Key technical challenge:_ Persisting cell state efficiently using Flyweight + Memento while still re-rendering the entire scene from scratch.
+_Key gameplay challenge:_ Making the world feel consistent by giving cells a memory of past player actions, even as the map scrolls or the player moves away.

+#### Steps.3

+- [x] Introduce cellState map to store only modified cells (Flyweight).

+- [x] Persist pickups: cells become tier:null when a token is taken.

+- [] Restore modified cells from memento when they re-enter view.

+- [] Flyweight: unmodified cells aren’t stored; they roll fresh on first visibility.

+- [] Persist merges to cellState (upgraded tier).

+- [] Rebuild from scratch on every moveend using saved data + fresh rolls for unmodified cells.